Assert Send / Sync

 can be extra helpful after years away from a project.

-lives your project's root directory,
+The justfile lives your project's root directory,

-and is configured with a make
+and is configured with a make-like syntax:

 default: